UV-C and Far UV Light Options

 Tabletop UV-C Lamps

-Tabletop units all will give a maximum square footage they can cover.
-A typical unit will claim to be able to disinfect a room 300-550 square feet in size.
+Tabletop units will all give a maximum square footage they can cover.
+A typical unit will claim to disinfect a room 300-550 square feet in size.
 But remember, the bigger the space you're trying to disinfect, the longer it usually takes.

 The biggest drawback is how long these units take to work.
 If you can move them very close to the area you want to disinfect, they can do their job in 10-15 minutes.
 But if you're trying to sanitize 500 square feet in the middle of the room, you'll need to leave them on for a full hour or longer.